National Association of Pediatric Nurse Practitioners

 NAPNAP's 46 national pediatric asthma trainers come from 18 states.
 Many of them serve asthma disparity populations in areas where access to health care providers is limited.

-NAPNAP trained 46 national pediatric asthma trainers (NPATs) in a two-day conference conducted in Dallas, Texas, in January 2011.
+NAPNAP trained 46 national pediatric asthma trainers (NPATs) in a two-day conference conducted in Dallas, Texas.
 The NPATs were competitively selected from applicants throughout the country.
 NAPNAP made a particular effort to recruit pediatric nurse practitioners, school nurses, physician assistants, nurses, and physicians from medically underserved areas and areas with high asthma prevalence.

 NAPNAP developed the train-the-trainer curriculum in collaboration with a group of pediatric asthma experts from NAPNAP, the NAEPP, and other professional organizations.
 The group also evaluated the qualifications of 40 applicants before selecting three faculty members to present the train-the-trainer curriculum.
 Divided into six learning modules, the curriculum emphasized the NAEPP Guidelines Implementation Panel's six priority messages for achieving and maintaining asthma control.
 The program also featured strategies for primary care providers who work with rural, school, and adolescent populations.

-In the 12 months since NAPNAP presented the train-the-trainer program, its NPATs have conducted training sessions with 1,333 health care providers from a variety of disciplines.
+As part of the program, NPATs conducted training sessions with 1,333 health care providers from a variety of disciplines.
 In addition to the availability of continuing education credit through NAPNAP, the American Academy of Physician Assistants (AAPA) also approved NPAT-conducted trainings for continuing education credit.
-Moreover, NAPNAP has successfully created a community of NPATs who frequently exchange tips and share successes in a private discussion forum on the NAPNAP Web site.
+Moreover, NAPNAP successfully created a community of NPATs who frequently exchange tips and share successes in a private discussion forum on the NAPNAP Web site.

 Develop and implement a comprehensive pediatric asthma education core curriculum that will serve as a guide for providing essential content on pediatric asthma.